shivanigoyal236/remove-oggy/README.md

 ## Intention

-This program intends to remove strings containing 'oggy' from a list of strings.To make world a good place
+This program intends to remove strings containing 'oggy' from a list of strings.For future

 ## Method